chris-briddock/ChristopherBriddock.Identity/README.md

 4. Update FeatureManagement section, if you would like to use Redis or Application Insights.
 5. Optionally update ApplicationInsights section with your instrumentation key.
 6. If you have a Seq server available update the "WriteTo" section of Serilog.

-### Frameworks and Libraries Used

-1. **ASP.NET 8**: Primary web framework for building APIs in C#.
-2. **Ardallis.Endpoints**: Provides a clean and testable way to define API endpoints.
-3. **AspNetCore.HealthChecks.NpgSql**: Enables health checks for PostgreSQL databases.
-Usage is specific to C# applications.
-4. **AspNetCore.HealthChecks.Publisher.Seq**: Extends health checks by providing a publisher for Seq logging.
-Seq is a centralized log server.
-5. **AspNetCore.HealthChecks.Redis**: Provides health checks for redis.
-6. **MassTransit**: A distributed application framework for .NET.
-Provides abstractions for messaging patterns.
-7. **MassTransit.RabbitMQ**: Transport extension for MassTransit, specifically for RabbitMQ.
-Enables message-based communication.
-8. **Microsoft.ApplicationInsights.AspNetCore**: Integrates Azure Application Insights into ASP.NET Core applications for monitoring and diagnostics.
-9. **Microsoft.ApplicationInsights.Kubernetes**: Extends Application Insights for monitoring applications deployed on Kubernetes.
-10. **Microsoft.AspNetCore.Authentication.JwtBearer**: Middleware for validating JSON Web Tokens (JWTs) in ASP.NET Core.
-11. **Microsoft.AspNetCore.Identity.EntityFrameworkCore**: ASP.NET Core Identity provider using Entity Framework Core.
-Manages user identity and authorization.
-12. **Microsoft.EntityFrameworkCore**: Object-relational mapper (ORM) for simplifying database interactions in .NET applications.
-13. **Microsoft.FeatureManagement**: Library for feature management, controlling feature availability through configuration.
-14. **Microsoft.IdentityModel.JsonWebTokens**: Library for working with JSON Web Tokens (JWTs).
-Essential for authentication and authorization.
-15. **NpgSql.EntityFrameworkCore.PostgreSQL**: PostgreSQL database provider for Entity Framework Core.
-16. **Serilog**: Logging library for .NET applications.
-Provides structured logging.
-17. **Serilog.AspNetCore**: Integration library for using Serilog with ASP.NET Core applications.
-18. **Serilog.Sink.Console**: Serilog sink for writing log events to the console.
-Useful for development and debugging.
-19. **Serilog.Sinks.Seq**: Serilog sink for Seq logging.
-Seq is a centralized logging server.
-20. **NSubstitute**: Mocking library for .NET.
-Used in unit tests to create substitute objects.
-21. **Xunit**: Testing framework for .NET applications.
-Provides a simple and extensible approach to writing unit tests in C#.

 ### License